lars-erik/markedspartner.hubspot.net/readme.md

 ## Usage

 The CLI is not packaged up properly and must be ran from `/src/hubspot-client-generator`.
+The code is generated based on config in [`openapitools.json`](https://github.com/OpenAPITools/openapi-generator-cli#configuration).

 ### Examples